yzerlaut/old_physion/README.md

 We recommend the Anaconda distribution, get it here: https://www.anaconda.com/products/individual

 #### 2) Download this repository

 Three options:

 - For `git` users & contributors (requires a github account).
-  a) Fork this repository
+Fork this repository and clone your own fork.
-  b) Clone your own fork this repository

 - For other `git` users, clone the repository with:
   ```